 Another way that blogs can be used as a marketing tool is through SEO.
 A blog that is well SEO-optimized can help rank you higher in a Google search.
 Or rather, consistently updated blogs can do that.

 The important part about writing a well-optimized blog is using keywords and keyword phrases, called longtail keywords, that tells Google what to search for.
 Copywriters know how to use keywords to optimize your blogs and drive traffic to your site.

 Once people land on your website, you want them to stay and read.
 You want their engagement and ultimately their business.
 When I’m looking for a therapist and I see that they have a consistently updated, relevant blog, I’m much more likely to consider signing up for a session with them than if they don’t have one or they have one that hasn’t been updated in a year.

-This is because when I see they have a consistently updated blog with information that I can relate to, I want to know more about them.
-If your copywriter does their job right, the blogs are engaging and speaking directly to me.
+This is because when I see that they have a consistently updated blog with information that I can relate to, I want to know more about them.
+If your copywriter does their job right, the blogs are engaging and speak directly to me.
 I feel as if I know you a little before we’ve even spoken.